New Normal Forms For Degree Three Polynomials and Rational Functions: The First Dynatomic Field

+Now we show that the existence of two such $\rho$ implies the conditions.
+Since we assume $\Aut(f)$ is trivial, Theorem~\ref{thm:2} implies there must exist a Galois invariant set of at least three fixed points.
+Since there are two choices of $\rho$, there are two Galois invariant sets of three fixed points.
+If condition \eqref{cor_1b} holds, i.e. $f$ has two distinct fixed points with the same multiplier, then we are done.
+Otherwise, there are four distinct multipliers.
+If the dynatomic Galois group were trivial, then there would be four Galois invariant sets of three fixed points, and, hence, four distinct such M\"{o}bius transformations $\rho$ (Lemma \ref{lem:possible mobius transforms}).
+Since there are only two such $\rho$ by assumption, the dynamical Galois group cannot be trivial.
+The only remaining possibility is that the dynamical Galois group is order two and, hence, isomorphic to $C_2$.

+\item This is the remaining case.
+If $f$ has at most three distinct fixed points, then $f^{\rho}$ would be in fixed-point multiplier form, which is covered in part (1).
+Thus, we can assume $f$ has four distinct fixed points.
+Each $\rho$ corresponds to a Galois invariant subset of three fixed points of $f$ by Lemma \ref{lem:possible mobius transforms}.
+The cases of one distinct and two distinct $\rho$ are covered in (1) and (2), since there are at most four size three subsets of a four element set, we need to show there cannot be three distinct $\rho$.
+If there are 3 distinct $\rho$, then there are 3 such distinct subsets and all fixed points are rational.
+But if all fixed points are rational, we have four distinct $\rho$s by choosing arbitrary 3 fixed points among 4.
+Finally, none of $f^\rho$ are in fixed-point multiplier form or otherwise we are in (1). \qedhere \end{enumerate} \end{proof}

-\begin{cor} Let $f$ be a rational map defined over $K$, and let $L=K(f(x)-x)$ be the first dynatomic field of $f$.
+\begin{cor} Let $f$ be a degree 3 rational map defined over a perfect field $K$, and let $L=K(f(x)-x)$ be the first dynatomic field of $f$.
 Assume $\Aut(f)$ is of order $2$.
-Then, there are $\rho\in \PGL_2(\overline{K})$ such that $f^{\rho}$ is in partial fixed-point multiplier form if and only if the first dynatomic group $\Gal(L/K)$ is isomorphic to the trivial group, $\ZZ_2$ or $\ZZ_2\times \ZZ_2$, where $\ZZ_2$ is the group of order $2$ and $f$ has four fixed points.
-In particular, there always exist two distinct such $\rho$. \end{cor} \begin{proof} Condition \eqref{cond_2b} of Theorem~\ref{thm:2} implies that if (up to renaming) swap $x_1$ and $x_2$ or $x_3$ and $x_4$ where $x_1$, $x_2$, $x_3$ and $x_4$ are fixed points of $f$ and the nontrivial automorphism switches $x_3$ and $x_4$.
-Therefore, the first dynatomic Galois group can be embedded into $\ZZ_2\times\ZZ_2$.
-When $f$ has a nontrivial automorphism, $f$ does not have a conjugate in fixed-point multiplier form.
-Since there are only three distinct multipliers, there are only two choices for sets of three fixed points that give enough multipliers, so only two m\"{o}bius transformations $\rho$ conjugate $f$ to a fixed-point multiplier form. \end{proof}
+Then, there exists $\rho\in \PGL_2(\overline{K})$ such that $f^{\rho}$ is in partial fixed-point multiplier form if and only if both of the following hold: \begin{enumerate} \item The first dynatomic group $\Gal(L/K)$ is isomorphic to the trivial group, $C_2$, or $C_2\times C_2$. \item $f$ has four fixed points. \end{enumerate} Furthermore, there always exist exactly two distinct such $\rho$. \end{cor} \begin{proof} Assume there is a $\rho \in \PGL_2(\overline{K})$ so that $f^{\rho}$ is in partial fixed-point multiplier form.
+Since $\Aut(f)$ is non-trivial, there are two distinct fixed points with the same multiplier.
+In particular, $f$ cannot be in fixed-point multiplier form.
+Since $f^{\rho}$ is in partial fixed-point multiplier form, we must then have 4 distinct fixed points.
+Finally, there are exactly two distinct sets of three fixed points and $f^{\rho}$ is not in fixed-point multiplier form, so by Lemma \ref{lem:possible mobius transforms} there are exactly two M\"{o}bius transformations $\rho$ conjugating $f$ to a partial fixed-point multiplier form.